fergald/docs/explainers/permissions-policy-deprecate-unload.md

 Without doing one or the other, whether the `unload` handler runs or not is dependent on state that is hard or impossible to see.

-#### Unload is biased

-If you collect data via `unload` handlers, some fraction of this data will be missing due to handlers that did not run.
-When `unload` handlers running depends on BFCache eligibility, and that in turns depends the activity of 3rd party subframes, there could be significant bias in which data is missing.
-It may be that whether the data is collected depends what actions the user took or which ad network's ads were shown.
-This bias means that compensating for this missing data may be hard or impossible.

 ### Unload as implemented.